 - 1 tablespoon mini chocolate chips or cocoa nibs optional

-- Once ready and smooth to your preference, transfer to bowl.
-Refrigerate for at least 30 minutes and enjoy!
+- Once ready and smooth to your preference, transfer hummus to bowl.
+Cover with lid or plastic wrap, and refrigerate for at least 30 minutes before serving.